Day's Lock on the River Thames

 Did you know?

-The World Poohsticks Championships are held each year on the Little Wittenham and Dorchester footbridges next to Day's Lock.
+The World Poohsticks Championships were held each year on the Little Wittenham and Dorchester footbridges next to Day's Lock for 35 years until 2015.
 The game is described in A.A.
 Milne's book, The House at Pooh Corner, written in 1928.
+See the rules for playing Poohsticks.

 Contact details